Battle of Lützen (1813): Prelude

 From mid-April, the Allied army faced growing uncertainty about French movements.
 Although front-line generals suspected French activity as early as mid-March, the Tsar's advisors believed no major action would occur before June.
 Generals Blücher and Wittgenstein, unconvinced by this cautious outlook, cautiously advanced Allied forces westward toward the Saale River.
 Anticipating being outnumbered by Napoleon's forces, they debated two possible strategies: retreating behind the Elbe River or concentrating their forces to attack Napoleon's army as it crossed the Saale.
 Retreat was deemed unwise, as the French already controlled key Elbe bridgeheads at Magdeburg and Wittenberg, and such a move risked damaging Allied morale.
 Instead, the Allies chose the bolder option, relying on their cavalry superiority and the skill of Russian veterans to counter Napoleon's less experienced conscripts.
-This approach was endorsed by Allied leadership, and between April 19 and 24, Russian reinforcements, including Miloradovitch's corps and the Russian Guard, moved to the front near Dresden, accompanied by the Tsar and the King of Prussia.
-When Marshal Kutuzov was gravely ill the Tsar appointed Wittgenstein as commander-in-chief, a decision supported by the Prussians.
-(Note: However, senior Russian generals Tormassov and Miloradovitch objected, asserting their rank over Wittgenstein.
-To avoid conflict, the Tsar reached a compromise: Wittgenstein commanded Blücher and Winzingerode, while the Tsar retained direct control of Tormassov and Miloradovitch.)At the same time reports of clashes with French forces at Merseburg, Halle, and Weissenfels, signaling Napoleon's advance.
+This approach was endorsed by Allied leadership, and between April 19 and 24, Russian reinforcements, including Miloradovich's corps and the Russian Guard, moved to the front near Dresden, accompanied by the Tsar and the King of Prussia.
+When Marshal Kutuzov was gravely ill, the Tsar appointed Wittgenstein as commander-in-chief, a decision supported by the Prussians.
+(Note: However, senior Russian generals Tormasov and Miloradovich objected, asserting their rank over Wittgenstein.
+To avoid conflict, the Tsar reached a compromise: Wittgenstein commanded Blücher and Winzingerode, while the Tsar retained direct control of Tormasov and Miloradovich.)
+At the same time reports of clashes with French forces at Merseburg, Halle, and Weissenfels, signalling Napoleon's advance.
 The Allies quickly concentrated their forces—48,000 infantry, 25,000 cavalry, and over 500 guns—between Leipzig and Altenburg, preparing to strike Napoleon's right flank near Lützen if he continued crossing the Saale.

-Napoleon planned a strategic advance from Weissenfels to Lützen, followed by a march toward Leipzig in a compact formation, with the ultimate goal of crossing the Lister.
+Napoleon planned an advance from Weissenfels to Lützen, followed by a march toward Leipzig in a compact formation, with the ultimate goal of crossing the Lister.
 Recognizing that his army could not advance simultaneously along a single road, he divided his forces into multiple columns to ensure coordination and flanking support.
 Marshal Ney, along with the Imperial Guard and Marshal Marmont, was directed to take the main route from Lützen to Leipzig.
 To secure the right flank, General Bertrand and Marshal Oudinot were ordered to move from Naumburg toward Stössen.
 Meanwhile, Prince Eugene was instructed to lead his forces from Merseburg along the Mackranstädt route to Leipzig, providing coverage on the left flank.
-This multi-pronged approach aimed to ensure a secure and coordinated movement of Napoleon's forces toward their objectives.